jtorral/patroniTraining/README.md

 ***With that said, our tutorial and examples used throughout this documentation will be based on 3 postgres servers running etcd and 2 additional etcd servers to make up the needed difference.***

+## A word about our deployment for this tutorial.

+### Centralized Administration via /pgha

+For this tutorial, we are simplifying administration by deviating from typical Postgres and service configurations.
+We centralize most essential components including configuration files (patroni.yaml), application data (etcd and Postgres), and necessary scripts into a single root directory: /pgha.

+This approach makes administrative and troubleshooting tasks significantly easier since almost everything required to manage the Patroni, Postgres, and etcd services is located in one predictable place.

 ## Setting up your docker environment